Scarlett100/DevOps_tech257/tech257_azure_linux/intro_to_azure/load_testing/Monitoring_Alerts.md

 Lastly, as you can see below I have recieved my alert email:
 ![alt text](<Screenshot 2024-03-14 at 14.53.38.png>)

-# note
+## Note
 I did create another one to show useage over 1% as seen below:

 ![alt text](<Screenshot 2024-03-14 at 15.01.02.png>)

-here is my alert when it hit 1% :
+Here is my alert when it hit 1% :

 ![alt text](<Screenshot 2024-03-14 at 15.10.47.png>)